CentreForDigitalHumanities/I-analyzer/documentation/Making-a-release.md

 In your local environment, start up elasticsearch and run backend tests with `yarn test-back`.
 Run frontend tests with `yarn test-front`.

 Publish the release branch with `git flow release publish x.x.x`.
+The push will trigger the [release workflow](https://github.com/UUDigitalHumanitieslab/I-analyzer/blob/develop/.github/workflows/release.yml) to update the version number and release date in `CITATION.cff`.
 Deploy on the test or acc server.
 Check that everything works as intended.

 ## Publish the release